-The connection between Hooke's and the Navier-Stokes equations is based on relation~(M1) for the hydrodynamic velocity in an almost elastic flow of the fluid:
+The connection between Hooke's and the Navier-Stokes equations is based on the following relation for the hydrodynamic velocity in an almost fully elastic flow:

-This formula describes the absence of slipping between neighbor layers of the flow.
-Here and below the references (M1)-(M3) denote the equations in the main text.
+This formula reflects the absence of slipping between neighbor layers of the flow.

-Generally, the dynamics of a viscous fluid with taking into account the interparticle scattering, resulting in slipping between fluid layers, is described by the full set of the hydrodynamic variables: the density $n$, the velocity $\mathbf{V}$, and the shear stress tensor~$\Pi_{ij}$~\cite{vis_res_1}.
+Generally, the dynamics of a viscous fluid with taking into account the interparticle scattering, resulting in slipping between fluid layers, is described by all the three independent variables: $n$, $\mathbf{V}$, and~$ \sigma _ {ij} = - \Pi_{ij} $.
 Equation~(\ref{conn_s}) in this case is a formula for calculation, in the linear by $\mathbf{V}$ approximation, of the displacement $\mathbf{u}(\mathbf{r},t)$ of fluid elements.
-Note that $\mathbf{u}$ for a flow with the slipping of neighbour layers is not the variable sufficient for the description of the fluid dynamics.
+Note that the value $\mathbf{u}$ for a flow with the slipping of neighbour layers is not the proper variable sufficient for the description of the fluid dynamics.

-Analogously to the dynamics of independent electrons in a sample with small-size defects, the memory effect for an electron fluid in a defectless sample in a magnetic field is due to the ``extended collisions'' between electron-like Fermi-liquid quasiparticles (see Fig.~S1 and Fig.~1 in the main text).
-Indeed, if the mean free path of quasiparticles relative to their collisions is of the order or larger than the length of the cyclotron circle $2 \pi R_c$, two quasiparticles can suffer several successive collisions with slow step-like changing of their relative impact scattering parameter $ \boldsymbol {\varrho} (t) = \mathbf{r} _{0,1} (t) - \mathbf{r} _{0,2} (t) $ (see Fig.~S1).
-This leads to the dependence of the rate of relaxation of the shear stress, $ \partial \hat{\Pi} / \partial t$, in the moment $t$ on the characteristic of the fluid in the moments of previous scattering events in the extended collisions, $t - mT$, where $m=1,2,..$ is a number of successive rotations in an extended collision.
+Analogously to the dynamics of independent electrons in a sample with small-size defects, the memory effects for the electron fluid in a defectless sample in a magnetic field are due to the ``extended collisions'' between electron-like Fermi-liquid quasiparticles [see Fig.~S1(a) and Fig.~1 in the main text].
+Indeed, if the mean free path of quasiparticles relative to their collisions is of the order of the length of the cyclotron circle $2 \pi R_c$, two quasiparticles can suffer several successive collisions with slow subsequent changes of their relative impact scattering parameter [see Fig.~S1(a)]: $ \boldsymbol {\varrho} (t') = \mathbf{r} _{0,1} (t') - \mathbf{r} _{0,2} (t') \, $, $ t' \approx t - N_rT \, . $ Here $N_r=1,2,..$ is a number of successive rotations in an extended collision.

-The phenomenological dynamic equations for a highly viscous 2D electron fluid accounting the double extended collisions ($m=1$) are equations~(M2) in the main text: